CoryBall/learn-react/src/components/README.md

 React.js originally used only class-based components, but as javascript generally grew more function-oriented, they created functional components.

-- Class components included methods for events such as componentDidMount and componentWillUnmount.
+- Class components included methods for events such as `componentDidMount` and `componentWillUnmount`.
-- Functional Components came with something called hooks, which are special functions that can only be called from within components and serve the same purpose.
+- Functional Components released with something called hooks, which are special functions that can only be called from within components and serve the same purpose as many different Class Component methods such as `componentDidMount`.

-React now recommends just using function-based components and their documentation is undergoing a large rewrite to include function components throughout, but knowing class-based components is useful for dealing with legacy code or transcribing stack overflow answers ;D
+React now recommends just using function-based components and their documentation is undergoing a large rewrite to include function components throughout, but knowing class-based components is useful for dealing with legacy code, reading documentation, or transcribing stack overflow answers ;D

 <br />